Security

 Balchemy uses timing-safe nonce comparison for CSRF prevention.
 Nonces are generated with crypto.randomBytes(32) and embedded in the authentication message shown to the user's wallet.
 The nonce is consumed and deleted from the user record on first successful use, making replay attacks structurally impossible: a second request using the same signed message will fail nonce validation regardless of token validity.

 Core API endpoints require the Authorization: Bearer header rather than cookie-based sessions, which eliminates classical CSRF vectors for the primary API surface.
-The widget endpoint uses origin allowlisting as a secondary layer.
+Retired embedded-chat compatibility endpoints use origin allowlisting as a secondary layer where still reachable.

 Inter-service authentication